 When creating a new logo, you come to the design table with certain goals in mind.
 What is often overlooked is the tremendously important role your color palette plays in your brand perception.
-Whether considering a rebrand or working on new marketing collateral, allow this graphic designer to briefly pull you into the world of “color psychology”.
+Whether considering a rebrand or working on new marketing collateral (whether visual or text content), allow this graphic designer to briefly pull you into the world of “color psychology”.

 Color psychology is the notion that certain hues influence perceptions that may not be obvious.
 Certain colors evoke certain emotions and create certain judgements about your branding right off the bat.

 Do Colors Speak Louder Than Words?

 Blue: Blue is by far one of the most common colors used in logo design, but that is no reason to shy away from it!
 Blue overwhelmingly creates a feeling of trust, security, and reliability.
 It is perceived as genuine, down-to-earth, and trustworthy, making blue a top choice for tech companies and financial institutions.
 Blue is a dependable friend that always stands by your side.